floraison/flor/doc/procedures/until.md

 # until, while

-Loops until or while a condiation evalutates to true.
+Loops until or while a condiation evaluates to true.

 ```
 set i 0